FAQs and T&Cs

 How many children are in each class?
 This depends on the size of the venue, usually between 10-15, a reduction of 25% on pre-COVID numbers.

 Can I bring more than one adult?
-Although we used to be able to be easy-going about this, until COVID is no longer a risk to our clients and staff, we’re asking that each child be accompanied by only one adult per week until Covid restrictions are relaxed.
+Until COVID is no longer a risk to our clients and staff, we’re asking that each child be accompanied by only one adult per week which we’ll review once government restrictions are relaxed.

 Can I use my phone in class?
 The children get some much more out of class if their adults join in, so please support our policy in only using phones to take photos.

 Can my children eat in class?
 To keep our venues clean and allergy friendly, we ask that you don’t bring food into class.

 Why don’t you offer Pay As You Go classes?
 We used to, but the classes were so popular that they were packed to the rafters making it difficult to maintain the quality of the class.
 It didn’t seem fair to turn people away who’d actually made it out of the house with a dressed and fed child, but we had to cap the numbers somehow and taking advance bookings is the fairest way to do that.